elkeschaper/hts/README.markdown

   - QC
   - ?

-The source code is [documented on Bitbucket Atlassian].
+The source code is [documented on GitHub IO].

 ### Version
 0.0.1